-Benny took a step towards where she had seen it before she realised that she was bleeding.
+Benny took a step towards where she had seen it before she noticed the blood.
 Looking down – she took a few seconds to process what she was seeing.
 It was so strange – there was now a spurting gap at the back of her ankle just above her shoe.
 Where her ankle was.
-Trying to take another step she sunk to her knees as the realisation sank in.
+Trying to take another step she sunk to her knees as the realization sank in.
 She was wounded.
 Heart beating to hell – she took a deep breath and berated herself.
 “It’s just a squirrel bite, pull your shit together” she chastised herself.

 “Treats” she yelled.
-The dog was barking mad and it was halting her ability to rationalise.
+The dog was barking mad and it was halting her ability to rationalize.
 “Shut up Treats” he did, returning to her side.
 Benny checked her ankle again.
 It was bad but probably not life-threatening.
 She tore at her t-shirt and managed to get a strip off while still preserving her dignity.
 “Like anyone is going to see my breasts on this remote path!” she laughed – a bit hysterically.
 “Actually that would be great.
 I will gladly show them some nipple if they helped me get home”.

 Benny managed to stem the flow of bloody with shaky hands while Treats licked the back of her hand.
 Cuddling the little dog, she tried to stand.
 She felt sick, it was probably the sight of her own blood.
 “At least I can walk” she told Treats who wagged his little tail and started to walk back along he path.
 “I must be in shock.
 I don’t feel any pain” she thought.
-Benny took one step at a time and realised it was slow but steady – she would make it back without too much difficulty.
+Benny took one step at a time slow but steady – she would make it back without too much difficulty.